wuyichen24/system-design-knowledge/best_practices/Keep_Numbers_As_String.md

-# Keep data type of numbers as string
+# Keep numbers as string

 It is better to keep the data type of amount field as string rather than double.
 Double is not a good choice for the following reasons: